• Skip to main content

 Rabbit's Gift by George Shannon, illustrated by Laura Dronzek is a gentle Chinese folktale about giving to others.
 Rabbit finds a turnip in the snow, but as he is eating it, he thinks of his friend, Donkey, and wonders if she has any food.
 Rabbit leaves her extra turnip at Donkey's door and when Donkey finds it, she leaves it for her neighbor, Goat.
 On and on it goes, with each friend, in turn, considering the well being of another.
 Eventually, they all come together for a meal in friendship.
 A wonderful story.
 (More Chinese folktales for kids here.)

-A Hat for Mrs. Goldman.
-A book about being kind.
+A Hat for Mrs. Goldman book cover

 A Hat for Mrs. Goldman: A Story About Knitting and Love by Michelle Edwards, illustrated by G. Brian Karas.
 This is such and incredibly sweet and inspiring story!
 Mrs. Goldman makes hats for others.
 Sophie likes to help her by making the pom poms that top each one.
 When winter arrives Sophie notices that Mrs. Goldman doesn't have a hat of her own and although knitting is challenging for Sophie, she sets about making a hat for her friend.
 When she is done with the hat, her lack of knitting skills means the hat has a few holes.
 However, since Sophie knows Mrs. Goldman loves her pom poms, Sophie covers up the holes in a creative way.
 Mrs. Goldman, of course, loves the hat and the kindness shown to her.